 How Natural Light Affects Exterior House Colors

-• Sherwin-Williams Snowbound, being a lighter hue, reflects more sunlight, thereby appearing brighter during the daytime, whereas darker shades absorb light, making them appear deeper post-sunset.
+- Sherwin-Williams Snowbound, a lighter hue, reflects more sunlight, appearing brighter during the daytime, whereas darker shades absorb light, making them appear deeper post-sunset.

-The decision process doesn’t end here, though; trends and popularity also play an important role when deciding what colors to paint my house.
-Classic White, for example, remains popular among homeowners who prefer classic elegance over trendier options, while Benjamin Moore’s Newburyport Blue combined with Classic White continues to attract buyers seeking a timeless appeal.
+The decision process doesn’t end here; trends and popularity also play an important role when deciding what colors to paint my house.
+Classic White, for example, remains popular among homeowners who prefer classic elegance over trendier options.
+At the same time, Benjamin Moore’s Newburyport Blue combined with Classic White continues to attract buyers seeking a timeless appeal.

 Key Takeaway:

-When choosing house paint colors, consider your neighborhood’s style and natural environment.
+Consider your neighborhood’s style and natural environment when choosing house paint colors.
 Opt for hues that harmonize with nearby homes or embrace bolder options in eclectic areas.
-Earthy tones complement nature-rich surroundings while cooler shades stand out in urban settings.
-Remember, light affects color perception – lighter hues reflect sunlight, appearing brighter during the day whereas darker ones absorb light, seeming deeper post.
+Earthy tones complement nature-rich surroundings, while cooler shades stand out in urban settings.
+Remember, light affects color perception – lighter hues reflect sunlight, appearing brighter during the day, whereas darker ones absorb light, seeming deeper.

 Think About Lighting

 The influence of lighting on paint colors cannot be overstated.
-The way that illumination and hue interact can drastically alter the look of a home’s inside or out.
+How illumination and hue interact can drastically alter the look of a home’s inside or out.

 Natural Light: Friend or Foe?